zyyang1111/HMCTherm/README.md

 HMCTherm: A Cycle-accurate Simulator for Hybrid Memory Cube with thermal analysis version HMCTherm v1.0 - 2017.06.26

-1. Developer
+## 1. Developer

   Zhiyuan Yang
   Ankur Srivastava
   University of Maryland
   zyyang [at] umd [dot] edu

-2. About HMCTherm
+## 2. About HMCTherm

+  HMCTherm is a comprehensive simulation framework for Stacked-Memory-on-CPU architecture.
+Given the architectural description of multi-core CPUs and HMCs, HMCTherm can simulate the 3D thermal profile (both transient and static) of the HMC when a certain program is running.

+  HMCTherm is composed of:
-  HMCTherm is built based on CasHMC v1.2 (https://github.com/estwings57/CasHMC) which provides cycle-accurate simulation of every module in HMC and generates analysis results.
-HMCTherm adds a power-thermal module to CasHMC such that the power profile can be captured.
-After the simulation, HMCTherm can generate the steady-state temperature profile of the HMC.
-Given the time step, HMCTherm can provide transient thermal simulation.
+  - An HMC (Hybrid-Memory-Cube) Simulator based on CasHMC v1.2 (https://github.com/estwings57/CasHMC) which takes memory traces as inputs and performs cycle-accurate simulation of HMC to get the delay, power and thermal information.

-  HMCTherm is basically implemented in C++.
-The integrated grid-based thermal solver is based on SuperLU that significantly speeds up the thermal simulation.
-HMCTherm can take the power profile of the processor which is stacked with the HMC into the thermal simulation.
-The processor power profile is specified in logicP.in
+  - An architectural simulator for multi-core CPUs based on Multi2Sim (https://github.com/Multi2Sim/multi2sim) which performs architectural simulation and generates memory trace.
+  - A power simulator based on McPAT (https://github.com/HewlettPackard/mcpat)
+  - Other Shell script files which fulfill the interface between different simulators

+  A grid-based thermal solver is integrated to HMCTherm which is based on SuperLU\_MT (http://crd-legacy.lbl.gov/~xiaoye/SuperLU/).
+SuperLU is a general purpose library for the direct solution of large, sparse, nonsysmmetric systems of linear equations; and SuperLU\_MT is a version that enables multi-threaded computation.

 3. Folder directory